TusharNautiyal-web/DataWrang-Library/README.md

 2. Update 0.0.5 will be having more encoding method like probablity encoder, binning features and much more.
 3. A new way to detect which method of null value imputation you should use for your feature.
 4. Update 0.0.6 will be having a feature for faster reads and write of big files.
+5. New Update 0.0.5 will be having NLP stop words support for all indian laguages and western languages.
+6. New update 0.0.5 will have auto ml functionality.

 # Getting Started Documentaiton